MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

 For more information, see [Guided scenario - Cloud-managed Modern Desktop](guided-scenarios-cloud-managed-pc.md).

 If your Windows 10 devices are currently managed using Configuration Manager, you can still enroll these devices in Intune.
 This approach is called "co-management".
 Co-management offers many benefits, including running remote actions on the device (restart, remote control, factory reset), conditional access with device compliance, and more.
+You can also cloud-attach your devices to Intune.

-For more information, see [What is co-management](https://docs.microsoft.com/configmgr/comanage/overview) and [Paths to co-management](https://docs.microsoft.com/configmgr/comanage/quickstart-paths).
+For more information, see [What is co-management](/configmgr/comanage/overview), [Paths to co-management](/configmgr/comanage/quickstart-paths), and [Endpoint Manager tenant attach](/configmgr/tenant-attach/device-sync-actions).

 **Task**: Look at what you currently use for mobile device management, what the goals are, and determine the best path.
 Some considerations:

-- If you currently don't use anything, then go straight to Intune.
+- If you currently don't use anything, then going straight to Intune may be best.
-- For new devices not enrolled in Configuration Manager, or any MDM solution, go straight to Intune.
+- For new devices not enrolled in Configuration Manager, or any MDM solution, then going straight to Intune may be best.
 - If you currently use Configuration Manager, then your options include:

-  - If you want a pure cloud solution to manage devices, move to Intune.
-Existing devices managed by Configuration Manager can move to Intune.
   - If you want to keep your existing infrastructure, and move some workloads to the cloud, then use co-management.
 You get the benefit of both services.
-Existing devices can receive some policies from Configuration Manager, and other policies from Intune.
+Existing devices can receive some policies from Configuration Manager (on-premises), and other policies from Intune (cloud).
+  - If you want to keep your existing infrastructure, and use Intune to help monitor your on-premises devices, then use tenant-attach.
+You get the benefit of using the Endpoint Manager admin center, while still using Configuration Manager to manage devices.
+  - If you want a pure cloud solution to manage devices, then move to Intune.
+This scenario is rare.
+Existing Configuration Manager users often prefer to continue using Configuration Manager.
+The [setup deployment guide](deployment-guide-intune-setup.md) has some good information.

-  For more information, see [co-management workloads](https://docs.microsoft.com/configmgr/comanage/workloads).
+  For more information, see [co-management workloads](/configmgr/comanage/workloads).

 ## Task 3: Determine costs and licensing